Autopsy results for 'Fast & Furious' star Walker may come Tuesday

-LOS ANGELES (Reuters) - Autopsy results for “Fast & Furious” actor Paul Walker could be released as early as Tuesday, as medical examiners wait for dental records to formally identify the actor’s body, a spokesman for the Los Angeles County Coroner said on Monday.
+LOS ANGELES (Reuters) - Autopsy results for “Fast & Furious” actor Paul Walker could be released as early as Tuesday, as medical examiners wait on dental records to identify the actor’s body, a spokesman for the Los Angeles County Coroner said on Monday.

 “We’re waiting for dental records,” county coroner spokesman Edward Winter said.
 “The bodies are unidentifiable.”